Kebalepile/Image_scrapper/README.md

 you can scrape images to train a basic model.

 ## Setup instruction for windows OS.
-  must have installed firfoxbroswer version 83.0 (64-bit), if not install current version     and download current version of geckodriver.exe
+  must have installed firfox broswer version 83.0 (64-bit), if not install current version   and download current version of geckodriver.exe

 * git clone https://github.com/Kebalepile/Image_scrapper.git
 * cd into Image scrapper folder